Learning to draw. A journey

 Being a life-long learner, I love to develop news skills.
 However, if there is something I know about myself, is that I need structure and some guidance, otherwise every attempt will be void.

-Very recently, I’ve encountered an article wrote by Jane Zhang, an independent data visualization designer, about why she’s finally learning to draw.
+I’ve encountered an article wrote by Jane Zhang, an independent data visualization designer, about why she’s finally learning to draw.
 Jane is following the lessons from Drawabox.com, and shared a video from their instructor that perfectly describes what happens every time I’m faced with a blank page.

-It’s not lazyness, or lack of fantasy: the fear of failure, and the need to be in control always kept me.
+It’s not laziness, or lack of fantasy: the fear of failure, and the need to be in control always kept me.
 I could think of other instances where the same fear influenced me: work and photography.

 Starting to draw